cine, Lessons Learned

 At times, adding a bit of radius sharpen after S&S and MTF simulation can help sell the effect.

-WARNING: It can also be very useful to apply some grain in the Film Look Creator before tweaking these MTF-like settings; Sometimes the result alone looks just plain awful until you slap some grain on top of it.
+WARNING: It can also be very useful to apply some grain in the Film Look Creator before tweaking these MTF-like settings; Sometimes the results of S&S plus MTF simulation alone look like a heap of meh until you slap some light film grain on top of it.

 (I’ve also played around with this MTF Curve dctl, but so far I’m happier with the results from the two other above mentioned methods.
-I need to play around with this one some more.)
+I need to play around with this DCTL some more, though.)

 And I guess the MTF effects should go on the clip level, being an effect related to the characteristics of each respective lens, and to adjust high frequency “noise” related to each respective lens / shot, right?